raedahgroup/video-production/decredStakeVoting/decredStakeVoting_vo.md

 Every block 5 tickets are drawn from the pool.

-Once their ticket is drawn, the ticket holder's votes are cast by their chosen stake server; a service which provides the infrastructure to ensure votes are broadcast to the network swiftly.
+Once their ticket is drawn, a ticket holder's votes are cast by their chosen stake server; a service which provides the infrastructure to ensure votes are broadcast to the network swiftly.

 The votes cast by ticket holders are essential to the security and governance of the Decred network.

 The 5 votes mined into each new block determine the validity of the previous one.
 If the previous block is deemed invalid, the transactions and proof-of-work reward are stripped from the network, punishing the miner for adding an invalid block to the chain.

-Voters, on the other hand, are always rewarded with their share of the block reward as compensated for stopping miner attacks and preventing unwanted chain forks by rejecting blocks that break the consensus rules.
+Voters, on the other hand, are always rewarded with their share of the block reward as compensation for stopping miner attacks and preventing unwanted chain forks by rejecting blocks that break the consensus rules.

 Decisions regarding consensus rule changes and network upgrades are also made by voters through an on-chain decision-making system.
 Through this system stakeholders have already voted to upgrade the algorithm responsible for setting ticket prices and to prepare the network for lightning transactions.